-In 2023, one Heidelberg University student experienced 320 hands-on hours with the Juvenile Court.
+In 2024, one Tiffin University student, one Heidelberg University student, and one Terra State Community College student experienced 400+ hands-on hours with the Juvenile Court.
 Our interns accompany Probation and Diversion Officers to schools and home contacts and attend meetings with Officers and families to discuss case plans.
 Interns also have the opportunity to accompany Probation Officers to multiple types of hearings and Youth Center contacts.
 We strive to introduce our interns to as many educational experiences as possible during their tenure with the Court.